-Recall that Claim 4.1 asserts that in some cases the distance between two unlabeled graphs is preserved up to a constant factor by any blow-up (i.e., "linear preservation"), whereas Theorem 8 asserts a quadratic preservation for any pair of graphs.
-Also recall that it is not true that the distance between any two unlabeled graphs is perfectly preserved by any blow-up (see beginning of Appendix B).
+Recall that Lemma 4.3 asserts that in some cases the distance between two unlabeled graphs is preserved up to a constant factor by any blow-up (i.e., "linear preservation"), whereas Theorem 8 of our technical report [GKNR] asserts a quadratic preservation for any pair of graphs.
+Also recall that it is not true that the distance between any two unlabeled graphs is perfectly preserved by any blow-up (see Footnote 1).

 In earlier versions of this work we raised the natural question of whether the distance between any two unlabeled graphs is preserved up to a constant factor by any blow-up.
-This question has been recently resolved by Oleg Pikhurko, who showed that the distance is indeed preserved up to a factor of three [P, Sec.
+This question has been recently resolved by Oleg Pikhurko, who showed that the distance is indeed preserved up to a constant factor, specifically a factor of three [P, Sec.
 4].
-Note that Arie Matsliah's counterexample to perfect preservation (presented in Appendix B) shows that the said constant factor cannot be smaller than 6/5.
+Note that Arie Matsliah's counterexample to perfect preservation (presented in Footnote 1) shows that the said constant factor cannot be smaller than 6/5.
 Indeed, determining the true constant factor remains an open problem.